Gridlab-LU/Assignment-depo/README.md

 # 1. LP.ipynb

-Modify tis jupyter file according to the following problem statement.
+Modify this jupyter file according to the following problem statement.

 **Maximize Production of 2 Plants**